AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 "Free speech" — Claim AI output is protected expression

-"Innovation" — Argue regulation will kill the industry this is like a car company selling vehicles without brakes and
+"Innovation" — Argue regulation will kill the industry Critics compare this to selling a safety-sensitive product first and explaining

 it to teenagers, and then claim you're not responsible when it goes wrong." —

 Plaintiff's attorney, allegedly.
-The Psychological Mechanisms Understanding why AI chatbots are particularly dangerous for children requires
+The Psychological Mechanisms Understanding why AI chatbots may be especially risky for children requires

 understanding adolescent psychology: Identity Formation Teenagers are in the process of forming their identity.
 They're exploring who